kistamentorspace/GirlsICT/README.md

 # GirlsICT
-Software Repository for Girls in ICT event in KTH mentor space
+Software Repository for Girls in ICT event in Kista mentor space